 CAN I ADD ESSENTIALS OILS TO HOMEMADE DISINFECTANT SPRAY MADE WITH BLEACH

 Mixing essentials oils into your Homemade Disinfectant spray with bleach is not recommended, the effects of mixing bleach with essential oils are not well-known.
 Some essential oils like lemon, grapefruit and lime are acidic and could potentially create chlorine gas.
 Enjoy the scent of your essential oils by diffusing them after you have finished cleaning.

 PRODUCTS THAT ARE NEVER SAFE TO MIX OR USE WITH BLEACH

 It is also important to mention you should never mix common household chemicals with homemade cleaning products.
 They may react to produce toxic or deadly compounds.
 Before doing any mixing, always read the product labels first.

-- Ammonia and Bleach -Never combine ammonia-based cleaners with chlorine bleach or products containing bleach, such as powdered dishwasher detergent.
+- Ammonia -Never combine ammonia-based cleaners with chlorine bleach or products containing bleach, such as powdered dishwasher detergent.
 The fumes they’ll create are extremely dangerous.

-- Bleach and Vinegar– Bleach and Vinegar produce dangerous chlorine gas which is an irritant to the respiratory system.
+- Vinegar– Bleach and Vinegar produce dangerous chlorine gas which is an irritant to the respiratory system.

-- Bleach and rubbing alcohol– Combined they create chloroform, which can knock you out, and if you breathe in too much it can be deadly.
+- Rubbing alcohol– Combined they create chloroform, which can knock you out, and if you breathe in too much it can be deadly.

-- Bleach and Lemon Juice- Never mix bleach with lemon juice or anything acidic because the combination creates toxic chlorine gas.
+- Lemon Juice- Never mix bleach with lemon juice or anything acidic because the combination creates toxic chlorine gas.